 Stripe checkout page is a pre-built, hosted payment page provided by Stripe that allows businesses to accept payments securely.

-The Stripe Checkout Page supports a wide range of payment methods with different plans, including credit cards, debit cards, digital wallets.
+The Stripe Checkout Page supports a wide range of payment methods with different plans, including credit cards, debit cards, and digital wallets.

 Standard Stripe checkout pages are best for businesses that want a quick and secure way to accept payments without extensive development.